Burnden Park disaster: Aftermath

 Moelwyn Hughes's official report recommended more rigorous control of crowd sizes.
 A conference on the licensing and regulation of sports grounds where it was recommended that, as a voluntary code, local authorities should inspect grounds with a capacity of 10,000 spectators and agreed safety limits should be in place for grounds of more than 25,000 capacity.
 Turnstiles should mechanically record spectator numbers and grounds should have internal telephone systems.

 On 24 August 1946 England and Scotland drew 2–2 in an additional fixture in aid of the Disaster Fund.
-All tickets to the match at Maine Road, Manchester were sold raising £12,000 (2010: £).
+All tickets for the match at Maine Road, Manchester, were sold, raising £12,000.
 The Burnden Park disaster was the greatest tragedy in British football history until the Ibrox Park disaster at Rangers' home ground in 1971.

 In 1992 a memorial plaque was unveiled at the stadium.
 In 2000, following the move by Bolton Wanderers to a new ground, the plaque was relocated to the wall of the supermarket which now occupies the site of the tragedy.